-When the Mitsubishi Lancer Evolution VII racecar was revealed at the 2001 New York International Auto Show, it was fitted with a 280-horsepower engine and all-wheel drive.
-Two years later, a street version emerged.
+When Mitsubishi unveiled its Lancer Evolution VII racecar at the 2001 New York Auto Show, it was fitted with a 280-horsepower engine and all-wheel drive.
+Two years later, a street-legal version emerged.

-Sometimes dubbed "Evo," the rally sports-inspired model is the eighth Evolution car since 1992.
-The first one competed in the 1993 World Rally Championship in Monte Carlo, France.
-Each prior version has been available in Japan, but the Evolution VIII is the first one offered at U.S. dealerships.
-Mitsubishi says, "This entire family of highly developed sedans exists for the sole purpose of domination in competition."
+Sometimes dubbed "Evo," the road-rallye-inspired model was the eighth Evolution car since 1992.
+The first one competed in the 1993 Monte Carlo World Rally Championship.
+Each prior version had been available in Japan, but the Evolution VIII was the first one sold in the United States.

-Recaro leather seats and a 315-watt eight-speaker Infinity CD stereo are optional.
-Mitsubishi also introduced a Lancer Evolution RS "for racing purists, compact car tuners and hard-core driving enthusiasts."
-Weight-saving measures cut nearly 150 pounds from the RS.
-A rear crossbar and front limited-slip differential are intended to help with handling.
-Deleted items include the wing spoiler, rear wiper, air conditioner, audio system, power accessories and ABS.
-An Urban Jungle Package restores such comforts as air conditioning and power windows, locks and mirrors.
+For 2004, Mitsubishi introduced a Lancer Evolution RS.
+Weight-saving measures cut nearly 150 pounds from the RS, and a rear crossbar and front limited-slip differential were intended to aid handling.
+Deleted items included the wing spoiler, rear wiper, air conditioner, audio system, power accessories and ABS.

-The styling and split grille are similar in both the regular Lancer sedan and the Evolution, but the Evo adds many noticeable extras that befit its performance orientation.
-Widened, blistered-aluminum front fenders and unique headlight assemblies project a stronger appearance and improve aerodynamics.
+Despite some styling similarities with Mitsubishi's Lancer sedan, the Evolution adds many noticeable extras that befit its performance orientation.
+Widened front fenders and unique headlight assemblies project a stronger appearance and improve aerodynamics.
 A lightweight aluminum hood with a large vent opening helps dissipate engine heat.

-The horizontal and vertical wings of the rear spoiler are made entirely of carbon fiber-reinforced plastic to help keep its weight down.
-The Evo's torsional rigidity is said to be double that of a regular Lancer.
-Enkei alloy wheels hold V-rated 17-inch tires.
-High-intensity-discharge headlights have an auto-off feature.
+The horizontal and vertical wings of the rear spoiler are made of carbon-fiber-reinforced plastic.
+Torsional rigidity is said to be double that of the regular Lancer.
+Enkei alloy wheels on the Evolution VIII and RS hold high-grip 17-inch Yokohama tires.
+Standard high-intensity-discharge headlights on the MR Edition have an auto-off feature.
 A sunroof is optional.

 Under the Hood

-Equipped with an intercooled turbocharger, Mitsubishi's 2.0-liter four-cylinder engine generates 271 hp at 6,500 rpm and 273 pounds-feet of torque at 3,500 rpm; it connects to a five-speed-manual gearbox.
+Equipped with an intercooled turbocharger, the Evolution's 2.0-liter four-cylinder generates 276 hp at 6,500 rpm and 286 pounds-feet of torque at 3,500 rpm.
+It teams with a five-speed-manual gearbox in the Evolution VIII and RS and a close-ratio six-speed manual in the MR Edition.
 Full-time all-wheel drive is standard, and a single 4-inch-diameter tailpipe is visible at the rear.